The pros and cons of funeral trusts

 Potential disadvantages of funeral trusts

 While funeral trusts may be used as a financial and logistical resource, there are some potential drawbacks associated with these funeral tools.
+A balanced view of the pros and cons of funeral trusts can help with your decision of whether to set one up.

 Risk of lost or inaccessible funds

-If a funeral trust is purchased from a privately-owned funeral home and that funeral home then goes into bankruptcy or mismanages the funds, the money spent on prepaid funeral needs may be irretrievably lost.
+If a funeral trust is purchased from a privately-owned funeral home and that funeral home then goes into bankruptcy or mismanages the funds, the money spent on prepaid funeral trusts may be irretrievably lost.
 In addition, funeral trusts may not transfer from state to state.
-If you purchase a funeral trust in one state but live in another state when you die, funds may not transfer between funeral homes.
+If you purchase a funeral trust in one state, but live in another state when you die, funds may not transfer between funeral homes.

 Medicaid and tax implications

-While an irrevocable trust does not affect Medicaid eligibility as the assets included are not counted as part of the qualification process, a revocable funeral trust can affect your Medicaid eligibility and is subjected to Medicaid spend-down rules.
+While an irrevocable trust does not affect Medicaid eligibility as the assets included are not counted as part of the qualification process, a revocable funeral trust can affect your Medicaid eligibility and is subject to Medicaid spend-down rules.
 Even with an irrevocable funeral trust, there are limits to how much can be excluded when determining Medicaid eligibility.

 Funeral trusts are not a common product